 This course focuses on the process of social welfare policy formation, the history of social welfare policy in the United States, and the implications of policy change on individuals.
 Prerequisite: SOC 150 or instructor consent.
-Fall, odd years.

-SOC 400 SOCIOLOGICAL THEORY (W)
+SOC 400 3 SOCIOLOGICAL THEORY (W)

 An overview of the development of sociological theory starting with the classical theorists and ending with the work of contemporary sociological thinkers.
 This course exposes students to theories and theorists who make up the backbone of modern sociology.
 The course is designed to cultivate in students the analytical skills they will need to be good social thinkers.
 Prerequisite: SOC 150 or instructor consent.
-Spring, annually.

-3 SOC 401 SOCIAL PSYCHOLOGY
+SOC 401 3 SOCIAL PSYCHOLOGY

 Same as PSY 401.
 Prerequisite: SOC 150 or instructor consent.
-Spring, annually.